espressif/esp-idf/docs/en/api-guides/tools/idf-tools.rst

 - ``tools`` — where the tools are extracted.
 The tools are extracted into subdirectories: ``tools/TOOL_NAME/VERSION/``.
 This arrangement allows different versions of tools to be installed side by side.
 - ``idf-env.json`` — user install options, such as targets and features, are stored in this file.
 Targets are selected chip targets for which tools are installed and kept up-to-date.
 Features determine the Python package set which should be installed.
 These options will be discussed later.
 - ``python_env`` —  not related to the tools; virtual Python environments are installed in the sub-directories.
 Note that the Python environment directory can be placed elsewhere by setting the ``IDF_PYTHON_ENV_PATH`` environment variable.

+  - ``idf_version.txt`` — located within each specific Python environment sub-directory under ``python_env``, this file records the ESP-IDF version corresponding to that environment.
+The version is stored in a format like `5.3` to represent ESP-IDF version `v5.3`.
 - ``espidf.constraints.*.txt`` — one constraint file for each ESP-IDF release containing Python package version requirements.

 GitHub Assets Mirror